GenesisSelf/Shipment-challenge/README.md

 - We aim to test your programming and analytic skills.
 Please DO NOT use external libraries.
 - Please DO NOT create pull requests.
 Just follow the guidelines and send us the bundle.

+## Candidate Notes

+- `index.js` was used for testing purposes.
+- TODO: tests
+- Nice to haves: ability to export and add spacing on original code for readability.
+- Thank you for inviting me to do this challenge.